EugeniaDzyuba/hyperopt_wrap/README.md

-In this repository I create a wrap for optuna to make it's usage more handy and demonstrate it using Titanic dataset from Kaggle (https://www.kaggle.com/competitions/titanic/data)
+In this repository, I have created a wrapper for Optuna to make its usage more convenient and demonstrate it using the Titanic dataset from Kaggle (https://www.kaggle.com/competitions/titanic/data).